Oxford University Cycling Club: Modern era

 In the 1960s and 1970s, a much-diminished membership reflected the national decline in cycle sport and cycling in general.
-Fortunately for the survival of OUCC, a steady trickle of committed ‘club’ cyclists, who already belonged to their local clubs and had raced as juniors, passed through the University club.
-As well as maintaining, through several lean years, all the essential events in the club calendar, including the inter-college ‘Cuppers’ 10-miles time trial, the club promoted the 1962 UAU.
+Fortunately for the survival of OUCC, a steady trickle of committed 'club' cyclists, who already belonged to their local clubs and had raced as juniors, passed through the university club.
+As well as maintaining, through several lean years, all the essential events in the club calendar, including the inter-college 'Cuppers' 10-miles time trial, the club promoted the 1962 UAU.
 50-mile championship time trial, in which it won its first individual and team medals at British Universities level; only Roy Cromack, then riding for Sheffield University, denying Bill Fowler (Keble Coll.) the gold.
-The outstanding racing member of the mid-to-late ‘60s was Mark Carritt (Univ.
-Coll.), a typical OUCC. ‘all-rounder’, though very untypical in that he excelled at every form of cycling competition.
+The outstanding racing member of the mid-to-late '60s was Mark Carritt (Univ.
+Coll.), a typical OUCC. 'all-rounder', though very untypical in that he excelled at every form of cycling competition.
 Carritt took the Bucks-Oxon-Berks road race title twice, as well as the British Universities road race, while in time trials he was among the best British 12-hour riders of his day, and, at the 25-mile distance, was the first OUCC rider to break the hour, recording a time of 58 minutes and 4 seconds in the 1968 Varsity Match.

 In the early-to-mid 1970s, the club developed an interest in very long-distance rides, which included far-ranging vacation tours.
 It was through their membership of OUCC that the highly successful tandem tricycle pairing of Stuart Jackson and Edwin Hargraves came together, which took multiple United Kingdom place-to-place records.
 By the end of the 1970s, the racing membership of the club had dwindled to six including the Senior Member, Rolls-Royce Junior Research Fellow Lawrence Daniels (Keble Coll.).
-Defiantly, it entered teams in “3-up” and “4-up” time-trial “Open” events.
+Defiantly, it entered teams in "3-up" and "4-up" time-trial "Open" events.
 This was the nadir of the modern-era club, but the demises of 1902 and 1939 were not to be repeated.
 The club began to grow, and in 1981, for the first time in its history, OUCC gained sponsorship.
 This came from Competition Cycles of Cricklewood, London, whose proprietor, Colin Freud (Christ Church Coll.), was a former member.
 Evidence of resurgence came in the windswept Varsity Match of 1982 in which six Oxford riders (also six Cambridge riders), riding the un-aerodynamic, steel bicycles of the era, all broke the hour for the 25-mile distance.

 During the 1980s, as the club found renewed strength and increased in numbers, OUCC enjoyed success over its Varsity rival Cambridge (CUCC) in the annual Varsity Match.
 The 25-mile invidivual time trial was held in May, usually the week after the boat race, and incorporated into the BSSF National 25-mile Championship.
-Oxford's most successful rider during this period was Jonathan Atkinson who gained a Half-Blue all of his 7 appearances from 1984-91.
+Oxford's most successful rider during this period was Jonathan Atkinson who gained a Half-Blue all of his 7 appearances from 1984 to 1991.